Silent Death: Basic rules

 The base rules revolve around ships with just a few key attributes: drive indicates the speed of the craft, damage reduction its armor, and defensive value its difficulty to hit, based on size, speed, and energy shielding.
 Most attacks are made with a single roll of three dice.
 The size of two of the dice is determined by the type of weapons.
 For example, the more accurate laser and ion weapons receive d8s, whereas clumsier (but potentially deadlier) blaster and plasma weapons receive d6s.
 The third die is determined by a crewman's gunnery skill, and can vary between a d4 and a d10.
 If the sum of the dice, after a few modifications, is greater than or equal to the defender's defensive value, the shot is a hit, with the damage also being shown on the same dice.
 A Splattergun, for instance, does "medium" damage, and so the middle of the three dice values would be the amount of damage delivered, after subtracting the defender's damage reduction.
 Different damage mechanics apply for ships equipped with (slow-moving) torpedoes or (fast-moving) missiles.
 The damage taken is marked off on a ship's damage track, which will show special damage taken at certain levels, including losing weapons, armor, and drive, or taking a special critical hit.
 These simple attack rules make for much more fast-paced combat than most of ICE's games.

 Games

 The original version of Silent Death, with a relatively small number of ships, all fighter-class, was followed by two expansion sets, which added more ships, optional rules, and Gunboat-class craft.
 A later revision, called Silent Death: The Next Millennium, combined these rules into a single sourcebook and overhauled the look of the miniatures, also replacing the standard lead with plastic models.
-Later additions to this version added yet more ships, including escort ships.
+Later additions to this version added yet more ships, including escort ships; expansions included Renegades – the Espan Rebellion, Sunrunners, Warhounds, Operation – Dry Dock, and Universal Night Watch.
 Each source book came with a number of standard scenarios for two or more players, but each ship also had a cost value, so players could construct their own fleets and run battles at any scale.